sui-foundation/sui-move-intro-course/advanced-topics/BCS_encoding/lessons/BCS_encoding.md

 # ints are little-endian hexadecimals
 0a00
 10
-# the first element of a vector indicates the total length,
+# The first element of a vector indicates the total length,
 # then it's just whatever elements are in the vector
 0401020304
 1,2,3,4